Tuesday Chair Caning Tips–Binder Cane Corners

-Have you ever used this alternate way to finish the binder cane corners when weaving a hole-to-hole cane chair, rather than pegging them off?
+Have you ever used this alternate way to finish the binder cane corners when weaving a trapezoidal hole-to-hole cane chair, rather than pegging them off?

-I love using this quick, clean method to finish off or treating the corners of a trapezoidal cane seat chair when applying the last step, the binder cord, on a hole-to-hole traditional cane seat.
-Watch the video below and you’ll see what I mean!
+I love using this quick, clean method to finish off or treat the cane in the drilled hole corners of a trapezoidal cane seat chair when applying the last of the seven steps of lace caning, the binder cord.

 Have you ever tried this method of working with the binder cane in the corners?
 Or do you always peg them in the traditional chair caning manner?
+What method do you use to finish the corners?

 I am attempting to replace the can on the back of a chair.